cmusatyalab/wireguard-tools/README.md

     python3 run.py
 ```

+## Troubleshooting

+If you have problems connecting to the web site, first check to make sure you have port 5000 (default) or whichever port you chose open.

+The webserver will work on windows, but the automated server setup will only activate on a Debian-based linux system.

 ## Acknowledgements

 We would like to thank Carnegie Mellon University for the WireGuard-Tools code that this project is based on.
 Their work has been invaluable in helping us get this project off the ground.